Sphere Drawing Tutorial

 How to Draw a Sphere

-Try to set up your sphere so that you can clearly see all of the elements of form - the hightlight, half-tone, core shadow, reflected light, cast shadow, and occlusion shadow.
+Set up your sphere so that you can clearly see all the elements of light on form: the hightlight, half-tone, core shadow, reflected light, cast shadow, and occlusion shadow.

 Keeping in mind your intended composition, locate the approximate boundaries of the sphere.
 (You will measure them soon enough!)